-Michter’s 10 year bourbon, along with their 10 year rye, were the first whiskies released by Michter’s under phase 1 of resurrecting the brand in Kentucky.
-Featuring sourced product from an unknown KY source, Michter’s wanted, and continue to, show both novice and dedicated bourbon drinkers that they mean business by releasing a consistent 10+ year old Kentucky straight bourbon on an annual basis.
-Where the whiskey comes from has long been a topic of speculation and in early years there was talk of releases containing Stitzel Weller bourbon and 18+ year old bourbon.
-Michter’s response to these rumours has always been that although NDAs are preventing them from divulging their sources, the 10 year old age statement is simply the youngest whiskey they would bottle as opposed to an exact age statement.
-Recently, with Master Distiller Pam Heilmann taking the reins, and stocks from places like Stitzel Weller being understandably no longer available, the offerings have become more consistent in terms of flavour profile and probably source.
-Previously I’ve reviewed the 2015 release of this bourbon, but today I will be taking a look at the 2018 release – which is my first taste of this product since Pam has become Master Distiller.
+One of the first whiskies released by Michter’s under phase 1 of resurrecting the brand in Kentucky, Michter’s 10 year old bourbon is a single barrel offering featuring sourced product from an unknown KY distillery.
+Originally released to show bourbon drinkers of all levels that Michter’s mean business, the consistent annual release a 10+ year old Kentucky straight bourbon has proven widely popular and very sought after.
+Where exactly the whiskey comes from has long been a topic of speculation and there was even talk of early releases containing Stitzel Weller bourbon and 18+ year old bourbon.
+Michter’s response to these rumours has always been that although NDAs prevent them from revealing their sources, the 10 year old age statement is simply the youngest whiskey they would bottle as opposed to an exact age statement.

 Name: Michter’s 10 Year Kentucky Straight Bourbon